muxi-ai/faissx/NEXT_STEPS.md

 - [ ] Implement remote API client using 0MQ
 - [ ] Create IndexFlatL2 implementation with API parity
 - [ ] Add documentation for client usage
-- [ ] Implement drop-in replacement behavior (import faiss_proxy as faiss, configure for remote, fallback to local)
+- [ ] Implement drop-in replacement behavior (import faissx as faiss, configure for remote, fallback to local)

 ### Project Organization
 - [x] Split into server and client components